turingschool/career-development-curriculum/module_one/building_a_foundation.md

 ### Overview of Strengths & Working Styles
 **Facilitator #2** Slides 9-14

 A strength is defined as a combination of skills, knowledge, and talents.
-Let's go back to the reflection you submitted as part of your prework:
+Let's go back to the reflection you submitted in your Mod 0 Capstone:

 * What do you do best?
 * How do you like to work?